-- The overall readiness to welcome, support and retain non-dominant populations in the workplace and what resources companies might find helpful.
+- The overall readiness to welcome, support and retain historically-excluded populations in the workplace and what resources companies might find helpful.

 - Seeking ways to support apprenticeships, especially those for entry-level candidates that include support around developing a professional network and professional/soft skills.

 - Exploring a pilot partnership with a healthcare organization to create a pathway for current CNA’s, especially women, immigrants and people of color.